Andezion/GeigerCounter/README.md

 ## General Info

-`drunk_app` is a minimalist experience-focused application that aims to create a gentle, contemplative mood through sound, visuals, and simple interactions.
+`DrunkApp` is a minimalist experience-focused application that aims to create a gentle, contemplative mood through sound, visuals, and simple interactions.
 The app provides brief ambient audio, soft visual indicators, and a simple pause/timer feature to help you slow down for a few minutes.

 Key ideas: